philpax/aitai/README.md

 > NTA

-My friend, [@avafloww](https://github.com/avafloww/), has a personal ML training rig with one to two 3090s based on current demand.
-She was kind enough to lend me access to train this.
+My friend, [@avafloww](https://github.com/avafloww/), has a personal ML training rig with one to two 3090s based on current demand; she was kind enough to lend access to train this.
 For training, I used [axolotl](https://github.com/OpenAccess-AI-Collective/axolotl), but immediately ran into issues - axolotl only works on Python 3.9, so I had to use Python 3.9 from [here](https://github.com/indygreg/python-build-standalone/releases) to create a venv that I could then work within.

 I decided to start training on OpenLLaMA 7B, due to its relatively small size.
 I then proceeded to waste several attempts and hours on configuring the training (including batch size).
 I managed to lock in some training settings and kicked off a run, only to get `RuntimeError: unscale_() has already been called on this optimizer since the last update().` after hours of training.
-Turns out this was a bug.
-It was fixed the day after I started training.
+Turns out this was a bug - it was fixed the day after I started training :(

-My first training run worked and produced a LoRA that I could apply to OpenLLaMA 7B, but unfortunately all aspects suffered from poor quality results.
+My first training run worked and produced a LoRA that I could apply to OpenLLaMA 7B, but unfortunately the results were pretty crappy.
 I hypothesized this was due to both an insufficiently large model and a dataset that made it difficult for the model to know when to stop generating.
-I decided to address both of these in one go.
+I also discoered that `axolotl` defaults to a small context length by default, which meant that the generated posts were likely to lose coherence after 256 tokens.
+I decided to address all of these in one go.

 First, I changed the dataset formatting to make it clearer that there are multiple comment participants.
 Next, I decided to finetune a OpenLLaMA 13B model.
-Unfortunately for me, the former was easy, but the latter was not: it's harder than you think.
-Another contributor to the scaling struggle is being shown that axolotl does not default to training the maximum context length by default, which certainly didn't help with the coherence issues of the previous model.
-I fixed that, but that only made the problem worse.
+Unfortunately for me, the former was easy, but the latter was not - it involved a *lot* of config tweaking, and fixing the context length resulted in the training process running out of memory.

 Ava was kind enough to enable the second 3090, which should have helped, but I was finding that, despite testing increasingly smaller batch sizes - including 1! - I was getting CUDA out of memory errors.
 I switched to QLoRA, which should be smaller to train, but found the only configuration that would work for training was a batch size of 1, which is... not fast.
 Free compute is free compute though, so I set it up and came back four days later, give or take.